YeshiNamkhai/Regression/README.md

 </small>

-In this specific case there is one and only Miu, so with such regression coefficent we can be confident to make good predictions about her height in the future.
+In this specific case there is one and only Miu, so with such correlation coefficent we can be confident to make good predictions about her height in the future.

-But what if the sample is only part of the whole population?
+What if the samples re not the whole population?
 We carry out **variance analysis** and we calculate the **confidence intervals**.

-Try with Risa's tea house data file and look at further figures in order to be sure about making good predictions.

 ><img src="img/chart_Risa.PNG" width="600" />

+Try out Risa's tea house data file and look at further figures in order to be sure about making good predictions.

 ## Usage